What is employer branding?

 Companies that have a canteen often offer discounts.
 Alternatively, there is a meal allowance that can be used.
 But even this concept is now too short-sighted and does not include everyone.
 Employees who primarily work from home do not benefit from this benefit.
 There are also people who prefer to bring their own food from home or do not want to eat in the canteen due to the limited selection.

 The alternative: A monthly budget that can be used not only in the canteen or within walking distance of the office.
 Employees who work part time should also benefit from the offer, even if they don't have lunch at the office.
-With our B-Card in Berlin or the Minga Card In Munich, employers can offer their employees a regional benefits card that also supports the regional economy.
+With our B-Card In Berlin or the Minga Card In Munich, employers can offer their employees a regional benefits card that also supports the regional economy.
 The budget can be used in many favorite places spread across the city.

 When introducing or restructuring corporate benefits, it is particularly important to include employer branding goals and to individually design the offers.
 Only when you take a holistic view of the needs of employees and can offer real added value do you gain an advantage as a company and strengthen your employer brand.